Submit to the journal

 Transparency statement for Innovation & Management Review

-Author Fees: The journal is published under a Platinum Open Access arrangement, in that all costs associated with publishing an Open Access article in the journal are funded by the University of Sao Paulo.
+- Author Fees: The journal is published under a Diamond Open Access arrangement, in that all costs associated with publishing an Open Access article in the journal are funded by the University of Sao Paulo.
 There are currently no Article Processing Charges to the author(s).

-Revenue sources: The journal is published under a platinum Open Access arrangement, in that all costs associated with publishing an Open Access article in the journal are funded by the University of Sao Paulo.
+- Revenue sources: The journal is published under a Diamond Open Access arrangement, in that all costs associated with publishing an Open Access article in the journal are funded by the University of Sao Paulo.

-This statement was updated by Chris Tutill (Emerald Publishing) on 16th Feb 2020.
+This statement was updated by Alex Honour (Emerald Publishing) on 24th February 2025.